-During construction, the Authority and its contractors would screen and site activities away from sensitive viewers, restore temporary construction sites to their pre-construction condition, and develop and implement a fugitive dust control plan to minimize fugitive dust emissions and associated visual impacts (AQ-IAMF#1).
-In addition, the Authority and its contractors would develop a CMP that would include visual protection measures designed to minimize impacts on residents and businesses (SOCIO-IAMF#1).
+During construction, the Authority and its contractors will screen and site activities away from sensitive viewers, restore temporary construction sites to their pre-construction condition, and develop a fugitive dust control plan to minimize fugitive dust emissions and associated visual impacts (AQ-IAMF#1).
+In addition, the Authority and its contractors will develop a CMP that includes visual protection measures designed to minimize impacts on residents and businesses (SOCIO-IAMF#1).